TheCyberContact/Cyber-Security-Tactics/README.md

 <h1> WELCOME </h1>

 This site holds information aimed at CTF players, Red teams, Blue teams and as general reminders for those things we forget.
 It will be updated on a regular basis with new content as its discovered.
-If you like CTF's check out the mini CTF in the menu.
+If you like CTF's check out the mini CTF.

 <h2> DISCLAIMER </h2>